Sydney Teaching Colloquium

 You can help us publicise the STC by following along on twitter @SydTeachColloq and #sydteach14, or you can distribute or download the e-poster and share it with colleagues in your Departments and Schools.

-The Sydney Teaching Colloquium is also proudly supporting two learning and teaching conferences organised by University of Sydney staff in faculties:
+The Sydney Teaching Colloquium is also proudly supporting three learning and teaching conferences organised by University of Sydney staff in faculties:

 Add to my calendar 29-09-2014 09:00:00 30-09-2014 16:30:00 89 2014 Sydney Teaching Colloquium 2014 Sydney Teaching Colloquium - Is our assessment up to standard?
 MacLaurin Hall & Main Quadrangle Tai Peseta firstname.lastname@example.org false DD/MM/YYYY